Firdawws/healthconnect/README.md

-Health Connect is built using the following technologies:
+HealthConnect is built using the following technologies:

  ## Pre-requisites